 With the addition of overseas project EPC operations to the scope of certification in February 2013 ISO certification now covers all organization* in Chiyoda under the control of “SQEI Management system”.

 ISO14001 has been revised in 2015 and Chiyoda Corporation has reflected ISO14001:2015 and acquired ISO14001 renewal certification.

 - The SQEI management system shall be applied to Global Headquarter (CGH), Koyasu Office & Research Park and all the site offices that perform the operations of Chiyoda business.

 Chiyoda Corporation implements environmental training in house and expert training in outside when needed to aquire the special qualifications as the following.

 6 (six) trainings for acquiring specialized EMS knowledge were held as of the end of November in 2020, with topics including introductory and advanced health, safety and environmental management and environmental laws especially for the waste management.
 In addition, pre-assignment supervisor consultation were provided for all site managers.

 General information about the environment and biodiversity is disclosed on the Company intranet for employees to learn about at their own convenience.

-In FY2018, Chiyoda Corporation did not received any punishments and penalty on environmental issues.
+By the end of January in 2021, Chiyoda Corporation did not received any punishments and penalty on environmental issues.